LMCF-IMG/Analysis_Mitochondrial_Ultrastructure_and_Morphology/README.md

 If you are interested, all models are accompanied by *Log* files describing the proces of training.

 **Images for testing the models** can be found in the corresponding cloud folders.
 The images are test data, this means that the models were not trained with them.
-You may find there original input data (_orig_images), manually annotated ground truth segmentation (_manuall_annotation) and segmentation results inferred by the models (_inference).
+You may find there original input data (_orig_images), segmentation results inferred by the models (_inference) and manually annotated ground truth segmentation (_manuall_annotation) for comparison.
 Since the images differ by bit depth (8, 16, 32bit), see them best using ImageJ/Fiji.

 ### Evaluation of quality of trained models by segmentation metrics